 A comparison of the resulting final energies in the right panels of Figure \ref{targets} shows that a final MBE-CASCI calculation completely corrects for the error made by using approximate 1- and 2-RDMs in the orbital optimization, given how the orbitals obtained with either MBE target produce very similar final energies.
-From a computational point of view, MBEs of both targets can be achieved using a closed-form, recursive implementation (Eq. \ref{recursive}), meaning that neither is memory limited, and either expansion produces very similar energies upon a final MBE-CASCI correction.
-However, the greater accuracy exhibited in the orbital optimization of MBEs of generalized Fock matrices motivates us to use these as targets in all quasi-Newton calculations to follow.
+From a computational point of view, MBEs of either target can be achieved using a closed-form, recursive implementation (Eq. \ref{recursive}), meaning that neither is memory limited, and either expansion produces very similar energies upon a final MBE-CASCI correction.
+However, the greater accuracy exhibited in the orbital optimization of MBEs of generalized Fock matrices motivates us to target this quantity in all quasi-Newton calculations to follow.
 Nevertheless, the accuracy of RDMs from MBEs is more than sufficient to perform a few initial super-CI steps and compute an initial approximated diagonal of the orbital rotation Hessian for the subsequent quasi-Newton optimization.